Cookie Security and Session Hijacking in Web Applications

 13. What is SQL injection - With Examples & Prevention

-In order to start looking at cookie security, I'm going to switch back over to the insecure login page and demonstrate what happens with cookies over an insecure connection and cookies over a secure connection.
+To start looking at cookie security, I will switch back to the insecure login page and demonstrate what happens with cookies over an insecure connection and cookies over a secure connection.
 I've just logged into the login page, and the server has returned the response, including a Cookie.
 From the header information, you can see the cookie is called PHPSESSID.
 This cookie contains a long random string used to identify my session.
-Each subsequent request to the site will send this cookie so that the server knows who I am.
+For each subsequent request to the site, I will send this cookie so the server knows who I am.

 Analyse Cookies in Fiddler